wp-plugins/content-table/readme.txt

 2. An example of a table of content

 == Changelog ==

+= 1.4.6 =
+* NEW: The HTML will be stripped whne computing the toc
+* NEW: Various enhancements

 = 1.4.5 =
 * BUG : Take in account title that are not simply &lt;hx&gt; but also &lt;hx class='foo'&gt;